Business Account Frequently Asked Questions

 To add a payee, follow the instructions set out in the “Adding a New Payee” user guide

 You can create Fire Open Payment Requests in both EUR and GBP.
+The currency is determined by the account you choose to be paid into.

 To access your Fire business account you will need your business ID, email and password.
 Within the application you will be asked for your access code for certain types of transactions and activities.
 In addition you must have the ‘firework for business’ mobile application paired with ‘firework online’.
 We require 2FA (Two-Factor Authentication) for specific transaction types and events.